Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 \subsection{Corollary}

-The prospects of a feature in the inflationary potential is not new.
+The prospects of a feature in the inflationary potential are not new.
 A presence of such a feature may yield a feature in the PPS.
 Thus, it has physical repercussions, for instance it may influence the effective number of neutrino degrees of freedom as shown in \cite{Ben-Dayan:2019gll,Meerburg:2015zua}. \\

 It follows from Figure~\ref{fig:step_const_d} that where the feature in the inflationary potential becomes sharper, the PPS response becomes more pronounced.
-Ultimately, even for slight features in the inflationary potential, the response may be ill-defined in terms of the usual power series representation for the PPS as in eq.~\ref{Eq:PPS}. \\
+While the prospects of a sharp feature in the PPS were mostly ruled out, ultimately, even for slight features in the inflationary potential, the response may be ill-defined in terms of the usual power series representation for the PPS as in eq.~\ref{Eq:PPS}. \\

-Thus, it is necessary to always consider the full form of the PPS in likelihood analyses.
-This is contrary to the common practice of considering only the linear PPS or at the most the quadratic case.\\
+Thus, it would be beneficial to consider using the full form of the PPS in likelihood analyses.
+This is contrary to the common practice of considering only the linear PPS or at the most the quadratic case.
+However, as stated before, these possible features cannot be too pronounced.
+Such pronounced features would have created other signatures of cosmic observables, which we do not detect.\\